auremoser/mozsci/log/worklog.md

   * invited fellows to gitter chat
   * wrote back to d about logistics
   * added to contacts spreadsheet
+* community call
+  * meeting with kristina gorr
+    * invite to amira, zannah, kirstie about speaking on the call

 * post anna's blog
 * get back to applicants